-Parameter Rating Units

-Operating ambient temperature -30 to +70 °C

-Storage ambient temperature -40 to +100 °C
+Parameter Rating Units Operating ambient temperature (Indoor Version) -30 to +70 °C Operating ambient temperature (Outdoor Version) -40 to +70 °C Storage ambient temperature -40 to +100 °C

 4. BATTERY LIFE

 The sensor uses a lithium non-rechargeable battery and is capable of 200,000+ total messages depending on the wireless standard and usage.
 For an accurate estimate of battery life, please refer to the "Sensor Battery Estimator.xlsx" spreadsheet on the Radio Bridge website.
 This spreadsheet combines usage information such as average number of messages per day and estimates the battery life for a particular sensor.